-Dipoles act as magnetic prisms to spread out the different beam energies and curve the beam trajectory to reach the required orientation.
+- Dipoles act as magnetic prisms to spread out the different beam energies and curve the beam trajectory to reach the required orientation. - Quadrupoles, paired as doublets, are electromagnets that act as magnetic lenses, focusing the beam on the beam's central axis.